JBDdev/Chibi-Robo-Randomizer/README.md

 - Free PJs
   - Checking this box will add the Pajamas as a bonus item to the Chibi-Shop for 10 Moolah, which can allow for more convenient access to areas / locations blocked by day/night-specific events.
 - Open Upsatirs
   - Checking this box will insert a stack of books onto the 2nd stair in the Foyer, allowing immediate access upstairs without the need for the ladder.
+This will impact item shuffling logic.
 - Charged Battery
   - Checking this will shuffle a fully-charged battery as a bonus item into the game (in addition to the default uncharged battery, which is needed to unlock scrap)
+- Open Downstairs
+  - (NOT IMPLEMENTED) Checking this will enable the entrances to the Foyer and Kitchen immediately from the start of the game without having to move Sophie from the Kitchen door.
+This will impact item shuffling logic.
+- Chibi-Vision Off
+  - Checking this will remove the item tag for key items that can be seen while Chibi-Vision is active, making it more difficult to sweep for key items immediately after visiting a room for the first time
+- Randomize Password
+  - Checking this will randomize the password required to turn on Giga-Robo to finish the game.
+This will require finding the engagement ring and reading the newly generated password from its item description, which will also be updated with the new random password.
 - Randomize
   -Click this button once finished with the above controls and the randomizer will create a new ISO at the file path you have specified with the Browse button!